-- a.
-Temperature

-- i.
-Left Furnace: 900 C

-- ii.
-Right Furnace: 700 C

-- iii.
-Oven: 50 C

-- b.
-Flow/Timing

-- iv.
-Carrier: 140 ml/min

-- v.
-Oxygen: 225 ml/min

-- vi.
-Reference: 100 ml/min

-- 5. To set the parameters, click on "Edit Elemental Analyzer Parameters" (Figure 11) and set the Temperature (Figure 12) and Flow/Timing (Figure 13) as above.
+To set the parameters, click on "Edit Elemental Analyzer Parameters" (Figure 12) and set the Temperature (Figure 13) and Flow/Timing (Figure 14) as above.
 Click "Send" on the Temperature and Flow/Timing tabs, once you have set the parameters, to turn the Temperature and Flow in the system on.
-After you have entered the values, if you click no on the "save option" it will cause you to enter the values again before the next run.
+After you have entered the values, you can click no on the "save option" since you will be saving the parameters from your run after the run (step 9 below).